edanx/edanx/README.md

 # Eliseu Dantas

 Hello, I'm Eliseu Dantas 🙂.
 I'm a Software Engineer with over 10 years of experience in building scalable, secure, fault-tolerant, and reliable enterprise-grade applications.
-The idea of ​​creating solutions to solve real problems, helping companies, teams and people to prosper in doing so is something that really motivates.
+The idea of ​​creating solutions to solve real problems, helping companies, teams and people to prosper in doing so is something that really motivates me.

 My current topics of interest: